Financial-Times/upp-provisioners/upp-elasticsearch-provisioner/README.md

 ### Copy snapshot data to target ElasticSearch cluster

-We recommend running the following commands on an AWS EC2 instance, as it will be a lot faster to copy the data.
+Run the following commands on an AWS EC2 instance.
+You can run the commands locally, but it will be slower to sync the data to and from the buckets.

 You will need to have `awscli` installed, and have configured credentials with appropriate IAM permissions to perform S3 actions.